trinity-team/camp-rubrik-cnp-microsoft/signs-signals-and-code/reporting.md

 <img src="../images/reports.png">
 </p>

-Select `Past 24 hours` from the Compliance Range filter on the left hand side of the console.
+Open the **Compliance Status by Object** report and select `Past 24 hours` from the Compliance Range filter on the left hand side of the console.
 Note the difference in the number of snapshots between the objects with different SLA Domains assigned.

 <p align="center">
 <img src="../images/reports2.png">